deeptho/neumodvb/docs/viewing.md

 ## Viewing and recording TV ##

-To actually view channels, you need to swictch to the live mode screen (which is distinghuished by a dark background) To do so, press `Ctrl-L` if needed.
+To actually view channels, you need to switch to the live mode screen (which is distinguished by a dark background) To do so, press `Ctrl-L` if needed.
 In the live mode screen several displays can be activated

 * **Channel Grid mode.**  `View - Channels` or pressing `C` shows a channel/service list, along with live TV preview window